Song Jiang: As chief of Liangshan

-Although his crimes are egregious and he is regarded as a enormous threat by the government, Song Jiang harbors the wish to serve the Song Empire.
-He crafts a slogan "Deliver Justice on Heaven's behalf" (替天行道)" to hint that Liangshan is committed to championing just causes on behalf of the emperor.
-After many attempts, including enlisting the help of Li Shishi, a Gējì patronised by Emperor Huizong, Song Jiang finally wins an imperial amnesty for Liangshan.
-But the emperor sends them on a series of expeditions against invaders from the Liao Empire and rebel forces in Song territory to prove their loyalty.
-The last of these expeditions, which is against the rebel Fang La, is highly costly, with at least two thirds of the 108 heroes killed in action or by disease.
+Although Song Jiang has committed egregious offences against the corrupt government and is considered a major threat, he still clings on to the hope that one day he will be pardoned and given the chance to redeem himself by serving the emperor.
+He crafts a slogan "Uphold Justice on Heaven's Behalf" (替天行道) to emphasise that Liangshan is committed to championing just causes on behalf of the people.
+Song Jiang's dream eventually comes true when he secures amnesty from Emperor Huizong for himself and the Liangshan outlaws.
+The emperor then sends them on campaigns against invaders from the Liao dynasty and rebel forces in Song territory to prove their loyalty.
+The last of these campaigns, which is against Fang La, is highly costly, with about two-thirds of the 108 Heroes killed in action or by disease.

 Death

-Finally through with the expeditions, Song Jiang is appointed governor of Chuzhou (楚州; present-day Huai'an, Jiangsu).
-But the corrupt officials in the imperial court are unhappy that he is doing fine.
-They send him a jar of poisoned wine in the emperor's name which he is obliged to consume.
-When Song Jiang realizes he has been poisoned, he is worried that the hot-tempered Li Kui will rebel against the Song Empire and tarnish the good name of Liangshan.
-So, he invites Li to Chuzhou and offers him the same wine.
-Both of them die.
+For his achievements during the campaigns, Song Jiang is appointed as an official in Chuzhou (楚州; present-day Huai'an, Jiangsu).
+The corrupt officials, who are jealous of him, send him an alcoholic drink laced with poison which he is obliged to consume since it was sent in the emperor's name.
+After Song Jiang realises he has been poisoned, he is worried that the hot-tempered Li Kui will attempt to avenge him and rebel against the emperor, tarnishing Liangshan's reputation.
+As such, he invites Li Kui to Chuzhou and they commit suicide together by finishing the poisoned drink.

 In the last chapter of Water Margin, the ghosts of Song Jiang and Li Kui appear in Emperor Huizong's dream and tell him about their wrongful deaths.
-Although the emperor orders an inquiry, it comes to nothing as the key witness – the emissary who delivered the wine to Song Jiang – has died mysteriously on the way back to Dongjing.
-The emperor makes amends to Song only by conferring on him a posthumous title.
+Although the emperor orders an inquiry, it comes to nothing as the key witness – the emissary who delivered the poisoned drink to Song Jiang – has died mysteriously on the way back to the capital.
+The emperor makes amends to Song Jiang by conferring on him an honorary posthumous title.

 Song Jiang's seditious poem

-The following two poems were written by Song Jiang at Xunyang Tower in Jiangzhou after he got drunk.
-It is the second one that is said to carry a seditious message.
+The following poem was written by Song Jiang in Jiangzhou when he was drunk.
+The second half is believed to be carrying a seditious message.